-Valerie Desjarlais, from Kawacatoose First Nation, originally from Muskowekwan First Nation in Saskatchewan, is the Health Director for Touchwood Agency Tribal Council.
+This is Valerie Desjarlais from Kawacatoose First Nation, originally from Muskowekwan First Nation in Saskatchewan.
+Since 2010 she has been the Health Director for Touchwood Agency Tribal Council.
 Formerly she was an in-school liaison worker and counsellor for the four communities of Day Star, Gordon, Kawacatoose, and Muskowekwan.
-As well, she has done work in street outreach programming for sexually exploited women, street workers, and victims of domestic violence in Regina, Saskatchewan.
+As well, she has done work in street outreach programming for sexually exploited women, street workers and victims of domestic violence in Regina, Saskatchewan.
 While in Regina, Valerie worked by day and went to school by night and obtained her Bachelor’s degree in Human Justice.
 She also has her Chemical Dependency Addiction certification and went on to specialize in programming such as Post-Traumatic Stress Disorder and Focusing Therapy at Red River College in Winnipeg, Manitoba.
-In 2007, she obtained her Master Practitioner in Neurological Linguistic Programming.
+In 2007, she obtained Master Practitioner in Neurological Linguistic Programming.